Frequently Asked Questions

-Q: How do I establish and maintain a Brand Name or LaMAS Contract?
+Q: How do I establish and maintain a Brand Name Contract?

-Q: How do I establish and maintain a Brand Name Microcomputer Contract?
+Q: How do I establish and maintain a Brand Name Microcomputer and/or Peripheral Contract?

 Q: How do I search to see if an item is already on a statewide contract?

 A: You can use Louisiana’s Electronic Catalog (eCat) to search for items on contract here